-Welcome to your Art class!
+Welcome to your “Inspired by Natalie” Art Class!
 This class focuses on oil painting, but the basic techniques for painting in general can help you with any other style of painting you choose.
 Some of you may prefer watercolor, acrylic, or folk painting.

 First you need to decide if you are merely watching the class videos, or if you want to participate as an artist.
 If you plan to paint, next you should plan what type of paint, medium, brushes, and table/easel you’ll use, how much you’re willing to spend on supplies, and if you want an easy clean up.